phetsims/phet-info/issue-info/github-issue-philosphy.md

 information as you can for your future self or the developer who ends up working on the issue.
 Then remove your assignment.

-If you plan on working on something within the next week, you should assign yourself.
+### Removing Assignment

+If you can't work on an issue within the next week or so, it shouldn't be assigned to you.
+Provide as much context and useful information as you can for your future self or the developer who ends up working on the issue.
+Optionally add the issue to a backlog issue or meta issue where you track issues you might eventually want to work on.
+Finally, remove your assignment.